Trixwell/altSlider/README.md

 });
 ```

-For auto scroll add **auto_scroll** property in your JS file where it's attribute is milliseconds throud which your slider will scroll.
+For auto scroll add **auto_scroll** property in your JS file where it's attribute is milliseconds through which your slider will scroll.

 ```html
 $(function () {